 Expand with an Experienced Partner—and Expand with Confidence

 Sub-Saharan Africa’s economic growth is projected to continue, as African innovation takes aim at the many challenges stalling many countries’ economic growth.
 But for this growth to spread across the continent quicker and wider, foreign investment and projects will be key.
 If your company is looking to expand overseas into markets that offer room for continued, calculated growth, reach out to Velocity Global today to learn more about how our suite of global expansion services can make it happen.
-Our International PEO (Professional Employer Organization) solution can have you up and running in your new African market in as few as 48 hours—all without establishing an entity.
+Our global Employer of Record solution can have you up and running in your new African market in as few as 48 hours—all without establishing an entity.
 We’re ready when you are.